Fed backstop for U.S. muni market may ease some rate pressures

 The move is limited to highly rated muni debt with maturities that do not exceed 12 months.

-Even so, the iShares National Muni Bond ETF, which tracks overall municipal bond sector, jumped almost 4% after the news and was last up about 0.9%.
+Even so, the iShares National Muni Bond ETF (MUB), which tracks overall municipal bond sector, jumped almost 4% after the news and was last up about 0.9%.

 Greg Saulnier, a Municipal Market Data (MMD) analyst, said while help was desperately needed, there was no immediate change in the tone of the overall market, where yields on MMD’s top-rated, tax-exempt benchmark scale were poised on Friday to add to Thursday’s 50 basis-point hike.